TGITS/docker-compose-examples/redis-docker-compose-examples/README.md

 ![Accessing the workbench](./pics/accessing_the_workbench.png)

 You can also install the desktop client which is an Electron app and works in a similar way.
-The only attention point is for the Redis instance host : it should be `127.0.0.1` or `localhost`, as you access the instance form _outside docker_ and not `redis`.
+The only attention point is for the Redis instance host : it should be `127.0.0.1` or `localhost`, as you access the instance from _outside docker_ and not `redis`.

 With the **Redis Insight** included in **Redis Stack**, the steps are quasi-identical : you have to connect on `http:\\localhost:8001` and the database is already configured.
 You are even directly directed to it.